Table of Contents

 Billing rates

-Everything measured by meters can be invoiced.
+Everything measured by meters can be billed.

 Electrical energy is measured in kWh.